top of page

 Tutors: Emma Cowan and Sarah Nicholson.

-In this hands-on workshop from Wild Studio, you will discover the possibilities for making your own art materials, and come away with tools and painting media that you have made yourself, as well as the knowledge to continue further explorations and experiments at home.
+In this hands-on workshop from Wild Studio, you will discover the exciting possibilities for making your own art supplies from plants, and come away with a variety of natural art materials that you have learned to make.
+You'll also gain the knowledge and confidence to continue with your own explorations and experiments at home.

-You will learn how to make artist's drawing charcoal sticks, which woods work well, how to prepare them, and how to make a simple charcoal kiln.
+First you'll learn to make artist's drawing charcoal sticks, discover which woods work well, how to prepare them, how to make a simple charcoal kiln, and how to make your charcoal smudge-proof!

-You will then be guided through the process to make your own rich black inks for drawing and lettering, and learn the different ways that these inks can be used.
+Then you'll be guided through the process of making your own rich black inks for drawing, painting and lettering, and learn the different ways that these inks can be used.

 With foraged materials, we will craft simple and effective dip pens, that can be styled to suit many nib types for script or line drawings.

 After a short lunch break, we will dive into the world of botanical colour.
-We will share with you our research into the possibilities for extracting beautiful, vibrant hues from common plants and weeds, and take you through the process from start to finish.
-You will make your own coloured painting inks (similar to liquid watercolours) to take home.
+We will share with you our research into the possibilities for extracting beautiful, vibrant colours from common plants and weeds.
+You will learn how to make your own coloured painting inks (similar to liquid watercolours) and discover how to intensify, stablise and modify your inks to create a wide range of hues.

 bottom of page